vividos/RemotePhotoTool/Sourcecode.md

 The `"src"` folder has the following structure:

 - Base: Contains a base static library with classes common to several other of my projects
+- Base.UnitTest: Unit tests for Base library.
 - CanonControl: Contains a static library to control the various cameras.
 See below for details.
+- cppcheck: Tool project to run installed cppcheck tool on all source code to check for coding errors.
+- doxygen: Tool project to run doxygen tool on all source code to generate source documentation.
+- Lua: Contains Lua C sourcecode.
 - LuaScripting: Contains a static library to enable scripting of remote controlling cameras.
+- LuaScripting.UnitTest: Unit tests for LuaScripting library.
 - RemotePhotoTool: The main application.
 - RemotePhotoToolCmdline: Command line application to remote control a camera.
+- RemoteScriptingEditor: Lua scripting editor to debug scripts to remote control a camera.
 - Setup: Contains the setup project.
-- Thirdparty: Contains all third party code, including the SDKs and the JPEG library
+- Thirdparty: Contains all third party code, including the SDKs and the JPEG library.

 ### CanonControl ###